 Julie is originally from Highland Park, IL, and is a graduate of The Ohio State University, where she studied business.
 She moved to Orlando in 1995.
 Julie worked in sales in the temporary employment industry until she became a full-time mother.
 She returned to the workforce after almost 15 years of volunteering at her children’s schools, advising a sorority at UCF, and other community involvement.

-Julie is the mother to Brandon and Brooke.
+Julie is the mother to Brandon and Brooke, and she is thrilled to have recently been married to Mike Bain.
 In her free time, she loves to play mah jongg, play tennis, work out, and snow ski. firstname.lastname@example.org

 Program Director - North and East Orlando

 Susan Bernstein came to volunteer for the Jewish Pavilion upon her arrival to Orlando in 2014.
 Monthly Shabbat visits with the Temple Israel Hebrew School students at Brookdale Island Lake enabled Susan to experience firsthand the importance of reaching out to our Jewish senior population.
 When her mother relocated to a Brookdale community in 2015, she decided to officially join the team of volunteers who provide Shabbat and holiday programs throughout the area.
 The joy and meaningful engagement that she witnessed while her mother and friends celebrated each week made her decision to accept the position of Jewish Pavilion program director in 2018 an extremely easy one.

 Throughout her career as public school music instructor or Judaic studies educator and school director, Susan always made time to volunteer in the various communities she lived in across the country, serving on the chevrah kadisha, tutoring teens and visiting seniors in their independent or assisted living residences.
 Susan brings her musical skills as song leader and Judaic background to her weekly programs that include 12 facilities in the Longwood, Lake Mary and Sanford communities.